mdsufz/StandEnA/README.md

 mkdir ../../03_standardization
 cd ../../03_standardization
 ```
-Note that the working directory from the [step 2](ANNOTATION.md) is 02_annotation/short/.
+Note that the working directory in [step 2.6](#step-26-compiling-all-prokka-annotation-results-into-a-single-file) is 02_annotation/short/.

 For example, when working with pathway of interest "1", create a working directory and other files following the naming convention "pw_1".